aymeric-spiga/mcd-python/README.md

-**MCD-PYTHON: python-based interface to the Mars Climate Database**
+**VCD-PYTHON: python-based interface to the Venus Climate Database**

 Open source code and contact information [available on github](https://github.com/aymeric-spiga) [no registration needed]

+Based on the MCD version (git branch 'master').
+***WARNING***
+To keep track of changes between the git branches, we keep the file names 'compile_fmcd.sh', 'mcd.py' and 'mcdcomp.py' as such, at least for now.
+Every instance of 'mcd' other than in these 3 file names is replaced by its 'vcd' counterpart.
+Also, we have not adapted yet the test_mcd repository

 * To get sources through git
 ~~~
 git clone https://github.com/aymeric-spiga/mcd-python
+git checkout vcd_py2.7
 ~~~

 * To get sources through SVN